Security-Onion-Solutions/securityonion-docs/IntroductionWalkthrough.rst

 detections.
 Double-click the Sguil icon on the desktop and enter your Sguil username and password (created during the Security Onion Setup).
-You'll be prompted to choose which network(s) to monitor: the monitored network interface(s) and/or OSSEC events.
+You'll be prompted to choose which network(s) to monitor: the monitored network interface(s) and/or Wazuh events.
 Choose "Select All" then "Start SGUIL" and the Sguil client will load.
 You might already have some events showing up, but just to confirm type "curl http://testmyids.com" in a terminal window and you should see an event